RedEM-RP/redem_roleplay/README.md

 ## 5. Credits

-https://github.com/kanersps for all work he done, his scripts is the basics of the xrp framework
+https://github.com/kanersps for all work he done, his scripts is the basics of the xrp framework test